 As the second largest city in the State of Illinois, Aurora is also home to numerous manufacturers and has a strong connection to the transportation industry.
-Whenever one of Aurora’s many workers is harmed on the job, the Aurora work injury attorneys of Rosenfeld Injury Lawyers are there to represent their needs and interests.
+Whenever one of Aurora’s many workers is harmed on the job, our workers' compensation attorneys are there to represent their needs and interests.
 We work to ensure they receive every bit of compensation they deserve to meet the cost of their medical treatment and out of pocket expenses throughout their physical recoveries.
 To find out why we are one of the most trusted and awarded personal injury firms in the area, contact us to arrange a consultation.

 Aurora’s Historical Links to Industry and Manufacturing